 When a customer's solar system produces more power than the customer can consume on-site, utilities are required to compensate that customer for the solar generation that the customer sends to the grid, at a fair value.
 Often, the price that utilities offer to pay customers ignores the full benefits that solar provides to the grid.
 These benefits include lowering utilities' fuel costs at peak times, avoiding the need for costly new power plants, taking stress off the transmission system, and decreasing utilities' costs to comply with environmental laws.
-Net metering is a simple, straightforward way for utilities to give customers credit for the host of benefits provided by rooftop solar.
-Model net metering rules from IREC serve as a guide for utilities developing a net metering policies.
+Net metering is a simple, straightforward way for utilities developing a net metering policy.
 Additionally, Vote Solar and IREC's annual Freeing the Grid report provides details and grades for state-by-state net metering policies.